creifenscheid/cleanup_tools/README.md

 * quick access to dry-run result of single service

 ### Configuration
-* hooks can be dis/enabled in extension configuration
+* hooks can be disabled/enabled in extension configuration

+\CReifenscheid\CleanupTools\Utility\ConfigurationManagementUtility
+* register your own service
+* register localizations file which include information about your service
-* services can be dis/enabled with typoscript
+* enable/disable/remove already registered services
-* service usage in toolbar and scheduler can be dis/enabled with typoscript
+* enable/disable usage of services in scheduler task or toolbar
-* your services can be registered with typoscript

 ### Release Management
 [**Semantic versioning**][2]